 - 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
-The IT system name is Electronic Health Record Modernization (EHRM) Skyvue Diagnostic Image Viewer and it's owned by the VA Electronic Health Record Modernization Integration Office (EHRM-IO). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+The full name of the system is The Electronic Health Record Modernization (EHRM) 724 Downtime Viewer (DTV) Workstation which is owned by the VA Electronic Health Record Modernization Integration Office (EHRM-IO). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+EHRM 724 DTV Workstation enables clinicians to access patient data offline when the Millennium database inside the Federal enclave is unavailable. - C. Who is the owner or control of the IT system or project?
+The system is owned but not operated by the VA EHRM-IO. - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+The 724 DTV workstations would only display, not store, individual patient information.
+The number of patient records being displayed by each workstation would vary from zero (0) to a few hundred depending on the user/provider's daily workload. - E. What is a general description of the information in the IT system and the purpose for collecting this information?

-EHRM Skyvue Diagnostic Image Viewer is an ancillary system that processes cardiology images and diagnostic information from Oracle Health CareAware Multi-Media (CAMM) Appliance, where it will present patient's cardiology images and diagnostic information within PowerChart-Cardiology user interface.

-C. Who is the owner or control of the IT system or project?
-The system is owned and operated by the VA EHRM-IO.

-2. Information Collection and Sharing

-D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-This Enterprise transactional system will be gradually deployed in all VAMC's and CBOC's.
-However, authorized end-users of Millennium (the EHR Core system) won't have direct access to the system.
-Only a handful authorized EHRM-IO personnels, including contractor staff, can access the system to perform administrative and maintenance jobs.
-The volume of patient records processed by the system depends on the patient population and healthcare servicing volume in each location, which can range from a few dozens to 100,000 records per location.

-E. What is a general description of the information in the IT system and the purpose for collecting this information?

-EHRM Skyvue Diagnostic Image Viewer is an ancillary system that processes cardiology images and diagnostic information from CareAware Multi-Media (CAMM) Appliance, where it will present patient's cardiology images and diagnostic information within PowerChart-Cardiology interface.
+The EHRM 724 DTV Workstation is an ancillary system designed to support clinicians during unplanned and planned incidents when the primary Millennium database inside the

+Federal enclave is unavailable or unreachable including in the event of a complete network outage.
+The answer to question 1.1. provides a full list of key data elements processed by the system.
+Meanwhile, the intended purpose(s) of use of each key data element can be found in the answer to question 2.1.

-F. What information sharing conducted by the IT system?
+- F. What information sharing is conducted by the IT system?
 A general description of the modules and subsystems, where relevant, and their functions.

-Skyvue displays cardiology images and diagnostic information within PowerChart-Cardiology interface.

-G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?

-The system has been gradually deployed in VAMC's and CBOC's across the country with the same configuration and safeguarded by the same set of security and privacy controls, in accordance with VA Directive & Handbook 6500 series.
+The information displayed by EHRM 724 DTV Workstation is a subset of clinical and demographic data related to a patient's current encounter collected from the Millennium EHR database. - G. Is the system operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?
+The system will be gradually deployed in all sites, i.e. VAMC's and/or CBOC's, across the country with the same configuration and safeguarded by the same set of security and privacy controls, in accordance with VA Directive & Handbook 6500 series.

-- 3. Legal Authority and SORN - H. What is the citation of the legal authority to operate the IT system?
+3. Legal Authority and SORN

+- H. What is the citation of the legal authority to operate the IT system?
 The legal authority to collect data pursuant to the Privacy Act of 1974 is stated in VA SORN 24VA10A7, Patient Medical Records-VA, published in FR 85, 62406, on October 2, 2020.
-The authority to operate the system is stated in Title 38 U.S.C. § 501(b) and 304.

-I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+The authority to operate the system is stated in Title 38 U.S.C. § 501(b) and 304. - If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
 No SORN amendment or revision is expected.